MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/oracle-database.md

 >[!Note]
 >Choose a version of Oracle Data Access Client (ODAC) that's compatible with your Oracle Server.
 For instance, ODAC 12.x doesn't always support Oracle Server version 9.
 Choose the Windows installer of the Oracle Client.
 During the setup of the Oracle client, make sure you enable *Configure ODP.NET and/or Oracle Providers for ASP.NET* at machine-wide level by selecting the corresponding checkbox during the setup wizard.
 Some versions of the Oracle client wizard selects the checkbox by default, others do'nt.
 Make sure that checkbox is selected so that Power Query can connect to your Oracle database.

 To connect to an Oracle database with the [on-premises data gateway](/data-integration/gateway/), the correct Oracle client software must be installed on the computer running the gateway.
-The Oracle client software you use depends on the Oracle server version, but will always match the 64-bit gateway.
+The Oracle client software you use depends on the Oracle server version, but always matches the 64-bit gateway.
 For more information, go to [Manage your data source - Oracle](/power-bi/connect-data/service-gateway-onprem-manage-oracle).

 ## Capabilities Supported